 Tips for Keyboard users:

-Type using the pad of your fingertip.
+- Type using the pad of your fingertip.
 Avoid using the tip of your fingernails.
-This can create an awkward bent position for your thumb which can lead
+This can create an awkward bent position for your thumb which can lead to possible discomfort.

 Tips for Touch Screen users:

-If you do have thumb or wrist pain, don’t plan to compensate with a stylus or pen as touch screens are heat sensitive and will not recognize anything
+- If you do have thumb or wrist pain, don’t plan to compensate with a stylus or pen as touch screens are heat sensitive and will not recognize anything but a fingertip.

 Follow these basic Smartphone safety tips to improve your experience: